SihaoLiu/omz-theme/README.md

 Version checks for AI tools run in the background and cache results for 1 hour — your prompt stays snappy.

-## Why "Container Candy"?
+## Why "AI Candy"?

-Because knowing where you are should be sweet, not stressful.
+Because knowing where you are—and what AI tools are at your fingertips—should be sweet, not stressful.

 ---